SnekExpander/PE/index.md

 Placing the first two pieces of tape properly is the hardest part, the third and fourth piece aren't difficult, because you just put them over the existing tape without the need of paying attention to the foreskin and placement that much.
 I think it definitely outweighs the risk for blisters.

-If you have questions or want to give feedback, feel free to comment.
+If you have questions or want to give feedback, feel free to comment via Reddit.

 Happy extending/hanging!